kumahq/kuma-website/app/_src/introduction/concepts.md

 ## Policy

-Policies are a specific type of resources that controls the behaviour, security and communication of applications running inside your service mesh.
+Policies are a specific type of resources that controls the behaviour and communication of applications running inside your service mesh.
 They can enable traffic management, security, observability and traffic reliability.

 Policies always have a clear specific area of impact and goal.